SF-WDI-LABS/rails-auth/tutorial.md

     end
     ```

-11. Create a form for user's to login with.
+11. Create a form for users to log in with.

     ```html+erb
     <!-- app/views/sessions/new.html.erb -->